Lesser Sundas deciduous forests: Flora

 The main plant communities are monsoon forests and savannas.

 There are several distinct types of monsoon forest which vary with on rainfall and elevation.
 They include moist deciduous forest, dry deciduous forest, dry thorn forest, and dry evergreen forest.
 Evergreen montane forests grow above 1200 meters elevation.

 Fauna

 The Komodo dragon (Varanus komodoensis), the world's largest lizard, is endemic to the ecoregion, and found on the islands of Komodo, Padar, Rinca, Gili Motang, and Flores.

 The ecoregion has 50 species of mammals, including six endemic species: the Flores shrew (Suncus mertensi), Lombok flying fox (Pteropus lombocensis), Sunda long-eared bat (Nyctophilus heran), Flores long-nosed rat (Paulamys naso), Flores giant rat (Papagomys armandvillei), and Komodo rat (Komodomys rintjanus).
 Humans long ago introduced the Javan rusa (Rusa timorensis), a deer originating in Java and Bali, to Flores and several other islands.
 The banded pig (Sus scrofa vittatus) was also brought to Sumbawa, Komodo, Flores, and other islands from Sundaland.
 It is a source of food for both humans and Komodo dragons.

 The ecoregion is home to 273 bird species.
 It corresponds to the Northern Nusa Tenggara endemic bird area.
-17 species are endemic:
+Of these species, 17 are endemic: